Matomo Analytics

 OmanItineraries

-The Sultanate of Oman, located on the Arabian Peninsula, may not be the most obvious holiday destination, but it is highly recommended!
-It is also quite easy to travel there on your own.
-Rent a 4×4 with a rooftop tent and you’ll have the freedom to go wherever you want.
-We planned this diverse road trip through Oman hoping to inspire more adventurers!
+The Sultanate of Oman on the Arabian Peninsula… Not exactly the most obvious holiday destination, but definitely a top recommendation!
+Moreover, traveling here is very easy and perfectly doable on your own.
+Rent a 4×4 with a rooftop tent, and you’re free to go wherever you want.
+We mapped out a 10-day itinerary for an adventurous road trip through Oman, hoping to inspire more adventurers!

 Getting from the airport to the city